 Contact our practice, and we can refer you to a sleep apnea specialist.
 The specialist may recommend a sleep study to diagnose the precise extent of the problem, and can prescribe appropriate treatment.
 Depending on your situation, treatment may involve an oral device that we can custom-create for you.

 To our patients, thank you for your patience and understanding during this pandemic.
 Since our opening in May, we have no reported case of Covid-19.
 Our new guidelines are working to keep you, your family, and our team safe during this pandemic.
+We are also fully vaccinated to protect you and your families.
 Click on the button for more details.
 Stay Safe and Healthy!!